 The authors report that assessment practices were equally variable, sometimes within the same organisation.
 The majority of firms currently base their hiring decisions on interview performance and pay relatively scant attention to reference checks.
 Implicit in this, is a high level “gut feel” being applied to what is already, an unreliable method of selection.
 We now notice however, a move with many of our own customers towards competency based interviewing and indeed build competency interview models for some firms.
 These at least support a less biased process and deliver better prediction values.

 Fernández-Aráoz, Groysberg and Nohria’s article, The Definitive Guide to Recruiting in Good Times and Bad, offers a seven step best practice guide for organisations who really want to deliver great talent into their organisation’s.
 We have borrowed and built on these, setting them out hereunder.

-Step Four – Conduct a full and decisive assessment event with the right interviewers using a structured behavioural interview process.
-Conduct rigorous references, meeting referees face-to-face wherever possible.
+Conduct a full and decisive assessment event with the right interviewers using a structured behavioural interview process.
+Also conduct rigorous references, meeting referees face-to-face wherever possible.

 Bring the hiring manager into the process at the earliest stage and ensure that he or she owns the final part of it in particular.
 Be transparent throughout about the positive and challenge elements to the role.
 Engage around the candidates personal and career interests.
 Bring organisation leaders into the process as early as possible.

 Create a mentor based on-boarding programme and check in on the adequacy of early days support in particular.
 Plan for what happens after the on-boarding process.

 Nothing is perfect, don’t look for perfection.
 Have clarity around which attributes and competencies are essential to performance and which can be developed on the job.
 Don’t hang on to bad hires.
 Use the experience to evaluate the recruiting process and sources.
 Remember to recognise good interviewers and assessors for their contributions.